Fast battleship: Washington Naval Treaty era

+The 15-inch-gunned Littorio and Richelieu classes, built in the 1930s by Italy and France respectively, reflect similar priorities to the British.
+Under the terms of the Anglo-German Naval Agreement of 1935 that effectively made Germany a party to the Second London Treaty, the German Bismarck class was built as a response to the Richelieu class and also mounted 15-inch guns, although the ships were secretly considerably larger than the limits of the treaties.
+In 1937, the Soviet Union signed the Anglo-Soviet Quantitative Naval Agreement and also agreed to abide by the terms of the Second London Treaty when beginning to design their Project 23 or Sovetsky Soyuz class (never completed due to the German invasion), although they added a proviso that allowed them to build ships of unlimited size to face the Japanese navy if they notified the British.

 Four capital ships of the treaty era were built to displacements appreciably less than the 35,000-ton limit; the French Dunkerque and Strasbourg and the German Scharnhorst and Gneisenau.
 The Dunkerque class was built in response to the German Panzerschiff (or "pocket battleship") Deutschland class.
 The Panzerschiffe were, in effect, a revival of the late 19th century concept of the commerce-raiding armoured cruiser; long-ranged, heavily armed, and fast enough to evade a conventional capital ship.
 Likewise, the Dunkerque, can be regarded as a revival of the armoured cruiser's nemesis, the battlecruiser.
 With 29-knot speed and 330 mm (13 inch) guns, she could operate independently of the fleet, relying on her speed to avoid confrontation with a more powerful adversary, and could easily overtake and overwhelm a Panzerschiff, just as Sturdee's battlecruisers had done to von Spee's cruisers at the Falkland Islands in 1914.
 On the other hand, as a member of the line of battle, alongside the elderly and slow dreadnoughts that made up the rest of the French battlefleet, the design would make no sense, since her speed would lose its value and neither her armament nor her protection would be at all effective against a modern 16-inch gunned battleship such as Nelson.